Ingrid Ruegemer, Artist, Designer, Curator, Maker, Fascilitator, Culturesphere, Symbiocene, Symbio(s)cene

 ARTISTIC PRACTICE

-In her artistic endeavors, Ingrid Rügemer delves into a variety of materials and explores distinct surface qualities and textures, aiming to elevate perceptual sensitivity, engage with the sensory dimensions of emotions, and probe the interaction between humans and objects.
+In her artistic endeavours, Ingrid Rügemer delves into a variety of materials and explores surface qualities and textures, aiming to elevate perceptual sensitivity, to engage with the sensory dimensions of emotions, and to probe the interaction between humans and objects.

 While ceramics serve as her primary medium, she incorporates elements of metal, glass, and fibers into her creations.
-Her objects explore ideas such as polarity and unity, as well as sense of belonging, transforming abstract concepts into tangible forms.
+Her objects explore diverse notions such as ‘polarity and unity’, as well as ‘sense of belonging’ – transforming abstract concepts into tangible forms.

 © Photography Ingrid Rügemer